arodmail/aws-doc/README.md

 ## AWS EKS Cluster Deployment

+### Abstract

+This guide provides a step-by-step procedure to create a Kubernetes cluster in EKS (Elastic Kubernetes Service) using `eksctl`, followed by a brief verification of the AWS infrastructure established by an automated cluster deployment process.
+Finally, the guide suggests a cleanup step to delete cloud resources from your AWS account.

+### Overview

 The most recent version of the open-source command-line tool written in Go by the team at Weaveworks, `eksctl`, dwarfs the creation of a full-fledged EKS cluster into a one-line wonder:

 ```